 Study: Critical Aging Periods

-A 2024 study found that distinct aging occurs around the ages of 44 and 60, marked by “substantial dysregulation” in molecular markers of aging.
+A 2024 study published in Nature Aging found that distinct aging occurs around the ages of 44 and 60, marked by “substantial dysregulation” in molecular markers of aging.
 These shifts are driven not only by biological factors but also by lifestyle and stress unique to each age group.

-Chou says this research validates why people often feel “older overnight”—and why decade-specific wellness strategies matter.
+Chou said this research validates why people often feel “older overnight”—and why decade-specific wellness strategies matter.

 1. Daily Exercise

 Daily exercise is a cornerstone of Chou’s anti-aging routine.
 He jogs in the morning and hits the gym in the evening.
-As a physician who frequently interacts with patients, staying healthy is critical to avoid falling ill, which could affect his care for others.
+Because he is a physician who frequently interacts with patients, staying healthy is critical to avoid falling ill, which could affect his care for others.

 2. Minimize Refined Sugar